Colleges and Universities

 Tobacco use is the leading cause of preventable and premature death, killing an estimated 443,000 Americans and 11,700 Georgians each year.

 New trends in tobacco products, such as electronic smoking devices are also a concern among college campuses.
-According to the American College of Health Association (2018), 12.9% of college students have used e-cigarettes within the last 30 days.
-Additionally, secondhand aerosol from electronic smoking devices is not harmless water vapor.
+Secondhand aerosol from electronic smoking devices is not harmless water vapor.
 The aerosol created by e-cigarettes can contain ingredients that are harmful and potentially harmful to the public’s health, including nicotine; ultrafine particles; flavorings; volatile organic compounds; and heavy metals.

 Adopting and implementing a tobacco-free policy not only helps to save the lives of tobacco users but also protects the rest of the campus community who may be at risk for secondhand smoke exposure.